February 2026

 Venue: Margala Hotel, Islamabad

-The NCEAC 8th Program Evaluators (PE) Regional Training Workshop was successfully conducted in Islamabad, bringing together Program Evaluators from universities across the region.
+The NCEAC 8th Program Evaluators (PE) Regional Training Workshop was successfully conducted in Islamabad on January 7, 2026, bringing together Program Evaluators from universities across the region.
 The full-day workshop aimed to strengthen evaluators’ understanding of NCEAC and ABET accreditation frameworks, with a particular focus on Outcome-Based Education (OBE) and the practical application of accreditation criteria through real-world scenarios.

 Over nearly eight hours of interactive sessions, participants engaged in in-depth discussions on evaluation rubrics, accreditation processes, and proposed enhancements to further harmonize NCEAC standards with ABET benchmarks.
 Hands-on case-study-based exercises enabled evaluators to assess sample programs, providing valuable real-time experience.